Sensor-less DCM-MotionTechnology relies on the ‘build-in’ encoder signals generated by any rotating, brush commutated electric DC motor (BDC motor).

-It is well known that when a BC-DC motor rotates transients are induced on the power supply wires to the motor.
+It is well known that when a BDC motor rotates voltage transients are induced on the power supply wires to the motor.
 These transients are generated by the rotating motor whether it is powered or not.
-They have traditionally been considered unwanted noise signals and as such are often suppressed using appropriate filters in many motor applications.
+They have traditionally been considered unwanted noise signals and as such are often suppressed by using appropriate filters in many motor applications.

-Using our patent pending transient detection method and circuit connected to the supply wires it is possible to precisely count the number of commutations of the rotating motor.
-In a number of typical electric motor applications it is now possible to eliminate more expensive rotation counting detectors such as photo detectors or displacement sensors such as Hall sensors and precisely control the motion of the motor, resembling that of a stepper motor but at a much lower cost.
+Using our patented transient detection method and circuit connected to the motor supply wires it is possible to precisely count the number of commutations of the rotating motor.
+In a number of typical electric motor applications it is now possible to eliminate more expensive rotation counting detectors such as photo detectors or displacement sensors such as Hall effect sensors and precisely control the motion of the motor, resembling that of a stepper motor but at a much lower cost.

-Further, it is now possible to precisely control the power distribution to the motor during each commutation thereby reducing the wear and tear on motor parts and reducing the power consumption of the motor.
+Further it is now possible to precisely control the power distribution to the motor, whether the motor is DC or PWM controlled, during each commutation thereby reducing the wear and tear on motor parts and reducing the power consumption in BDC motor applications.

 As a result DCM-MotionTechnology can extend the life time and provide significant energy savings for electric motors.